bobaekang/strapi-migrate/README.md

 - Node.js and NPM
 - Two Strapi servers with
   - Identical content types setup
-  - Public access to all content types and uploads
+  - Authenticated users with access to all content types and uploads
   - Graphql plugin installed

 ## Adopt this repo for your own use case